Sam-B-Y/Quadratic-Sieve/README.md

 # Quadratic Sieve Implementation

 A C++ implementation of the Quadratic Sieve algorithm for integer factorization, optimized with OpenMP parallelization.
+Read the Write-Up file for more details on the implementation.

 ## Overview